warrenth/circleText/README.md

 circleText
 ==========

-your can draw a text circle using canvas
+you can draw a text circle using canvas